Tuition and Financial Aid

 Financial Aid Application Steps

-Complete an online FAST application by Monday, November 30, 2020 for families applying for preschool and current elementary families, and Friday, December 4, 2020 for families applying for elementary school.
-(There is a $45 non-refundable fee when submitting your FAST application).
+- Complete an online FAST application by Friday, December 2, 2022 for families applying for preschool and current St. James’ families, and Friday, December 9, 2022 for families applying for elementary school.
+(There is a $48 non-refundable fee when submitting your FAST application).
 Please note, in order for an application to be considered complete and on time, you must upload the requested documentation to FAST by the deadline (see step 2 below).

 - Priority will be given to applications received by the deadlines.
 Late applications will be considered only if financial aid funds are still available.